 Early Career Support

 Most early-career educators (years 1-3) need support in similar areas, regardless of where and what subjects or grade levels they teach.
 Learning about classroom management, where to find resources, managing the needs of diverse learners and developing a professional network is usually done by connecting with other novice teachers and with veterans who serve as mentors.
-Rural Thrive has two initiatives aimed at meeting the needs of these teachers: Thrive Foundations and the Rural Substitute Teaching and Innovation Corps (RuSTIC).
+Rural Thrive has two initiatives aimed at meeting the needs of these teachers: Rural THRIVE Foundations and the Rural Substitute Teaching and Innovation Corps (RuSTIC).
 Learn more about each of these programs below.

 Thrive Foundations